andreistefanciprian/terraform-kubernetes-gke-cluster/secrets/readme.md

 ### cas.tf Code Overview

-Provides the Google Certificate Authority Service (CAS) infrastructure for [cert-manager GoogleCASClusterIssuer](https://github.com/andreistefanciprian/flux-demo/tree/main/infra/cert-manager):
+Builds the CAS infrastructure for [cert-manager GoogleCASClusterIssuer](https://github.com/andreistefanciprian/flux-demo/tree/main/infra/cert-manager):
 Cert-manager GoogleCASClusterIssuer requests and manages certificates for kubernetes workloads.

 Here is an [example](https://github.com/andreistefanciprian/flux-demo/blob/main/clusters/home/demo-cert.yaml) of a certificate issued in K8s by the GoogleCASClusterIssuer.